JorikJooken/knapsackProblemInstances/README.md

 4. $f \in \R^*_+, 0 < f \leq 1$: the fraction (at least approximately) of items that belong to the last group;
 5. $\varepsilon \in \R^*_+, 0 < \varepsilon \leq 1$: minimum fraction of the knapsack capacity/weight assigned to the items;
 6. $s \in \Z^*_+$: perturbation in the profits/weights of the items;
+7. $seed \in \Z$: seed for the random number generator.
+This is optional, and if not provided, a default value will be used;

-The repository also contains a file called [`testInputForGenerator.txt`](./testInputForGenerator.txt), in which six parameters are given.
+The repository also contains a file called [`testInputForGenerator.txt`](./testInputForGenerator.txt), in which seven parameters are given.
 To generate a problem instance using these parameters, type in a terminal:

 ```sh